How to uninstall Parallels on Mac

 Why won't Parallels uninstall?

-When users run into this issue, it's likely Parallels is open or running in the background.
+When users run into this issue, it's likely that Parallels is open or running in the background.
 Here's how to check:

 1. Select Finder > Applications > Utilities > Activity Monitor.